hectorjsmith/antaeus/docs/ImplementationPlan.md

 - [x] Implement `BillingService` class to process invoices
 - [x] New recurring job to pay invoices
     - Runs on the first day of the month
-    - Finds all "ready" invoices and tries to pay them
+    - Finds all `READY` invoices and tries to pay them
     - Only grab invoices where the creation date is before the end of the previous month
     - Delegate processing of each invoice to the `BillingService`
 - [x] New invoice validation service
 - [x] New recurring job to pre-validate invoices
     - Runs at 09:00 every working day
-    - Can be run on-demand (by using an API)
-    - Finds all "pending" invoices and validates them
+    - Finds all `PENDING` invoices and validates them
     - Checks that each invoice links to an existing customer, and that the customer has the same currency as the invoice
-    - Invoices that fail validation have their state set to "failed"
+    - Invoices that fail validation have their state set to `FAILED`
-    - Invoices that pass validation get their state set to "ready"
+    - Invoices that pass validation get their state set to `READY`
 - [x] Rename `retryTime` to `retryPaymentTime`
 - [x] New recurring job to retry payment of failed invoices
     - Runs every hour
-    - Finds all invoices with "failed" status and a non-null and past `retryTime` and processes them again
+    - Finds all invoices with `FAILED` status and a non-null and past `retryPaymentTime` and processes them again
-    - When a failed invoice goes from "failed" to "paid", send a notification to the admin
+    - When a failed invoice goes from `FAILED` to `PAID`, send a notification to the admin
 - [x] New `rest/v1/invoices/{id}/validate` API
     - Re-validates the given invoice using the same logic as the batch job
 - [x] New `rest/v1/invoices/{id}/retry` API
     - New API endpoint to retry paying a given invoice
     - This ignores the next retry value
-  - Will throw an exception if the invoice status is not "failed"
+    - Will throw an exception if the invoice status is not `FAILED`
     - Will throw an exception if the invoice is not yet due (i.e. creation time not from before the start of the month)
 - [x] Fix JSON formatting of dates in Rest API
 - [x] Handle interruptions during payment process
     - Add new `PROCESSING` status